GitHub Actions

 Use --platform android for Android app runs. ci calls POST /api/v1/groups/{groupId}/runs, waits for every returned run to finish, and deletes only the explicit --app-id when cleanup is enabled and the run did not time out.

-Dynamic PR exploration
+Dynamic PR agent

 $curl -X POST "https://tester.army/api/v1/projects/$PROJECT_ID/pull-request-runs" \